-But like any carer of the wounded, el Comandante bore a cross he could never share with the very population closest to him.
+But like any carer of the wounded, el Comandante bore a cross he could never share with the very population closest to his heart.
 Castro was haunted by workaholism most of his adult life.
-So all-consuming was his devotion to public service, he agreed to serve as the nation’s President for decades (a sacrifice that must have seemed superhuman to his many one- and two-term American counterparts).
-Only in 2008 did Castro ask his ‘children’s’ permission to retire, knowing that if he waited for them to vote him out, he’d be waiting forever.
+So all-consuming was his devotion to public service that he agreed to serve as President for decades (a sacrifice that must have seemed superhuman to his many one- and two-term American counterparts).
+Only in 2008 did Castro finally ask his ‘children’s’ permission to retire, knowing that if he waited for them to vote him out, he could be waiting forever.

 Fidel was said to be as surprised as anyone when the next-best man for the Presidency on the entire island turned out to be his own kid brother, Raúl.

-Having just turned 72 when this greatness was thrust upon him, Raúl Castro represented the thinking, the energy and the aspirations of a new generation of Cubans.
-Happily, ‘Castro 18’ soon demonstrated a political genius beyond his years, silencing the pessimists who’d written him off as a callow young playboy, along with their families.
+Having barely turned 72 when this greatness was thrust upon him, Raúl Castro symbolized the thinking, the energy and the aspirations of a new generation of Cubans.
+Happily, ‘Castro 18’ soon demonstrated a political genius far beyond his years, silencing the pessimists who’d written him off as a callow young playboy, along with their families.

 The nation’s favorite son has died doing what Cubans loved most: regaling them with an anecdote about his youthful adventures.
 Fidel’s last words not only held a baseball stadium of ordinary Cubans captive for three hours straight this morning, but seemed to be on the verge of making a point.

 About what, historians of rhetoric will still be debating a century from now.
-If you put a gun to their head, say witnesses, Fidel was probably building up to the announcement of a new, socialist ornithology.
-But the decline of the Studio System in American cinema is being named as another possible theme.
+But if you put a gun to their head, say witnesses, Fidel was probably building up to the announcement of a new, socialist ornithology.
+An ornithology of the people.

 In a divided world, Fidel ruled for all Cubans—no matter who they voted for.

-“At first we assumed, like everyone else: el Comandante is pausing for effect,” explained Dr. René Vallejo, one of twelve personal physicians on duty at Fidel’s standing-room-only lecture in the Havana Goodtime Dome.
+“At first we assumed, like everyone else: el Comandante is fine, he’s just pausing for effect,” explained Dr. René Vallejo, one of twelve personal physicians on duty at Fidel’s standing-room-only lecture in the Havana Goodtime Dome.

 The interlude was beginning to trouble Vallejo, he says, when he had to leave on a compulsory meal break.
-When he got back to the stadium a few hours later, breathless from sprinting, the 18,000-strong crowd was still waiting “in an atmosphere of pin-drop quiet” for Castro’s next syllable.
+When the doctor got back to the stadium a few hours later, breathless from sprinting, the 18,000-strong crowd was still waiting “in an atmosphere of pin-drop quiet” for Castro’s next syllable.

-To interrupt the motionless, slumped-over Demosthenes at that point—just as his silence was nearing peak pregnancy—would have been unthinkable, felt the veteran doctor.
+To interrupt the motionless, slumped-over Demosthenes at that point—just when his silence was nearing peak pregnancy—would have been unthinkable, felt Dr Vallejo.

-“Then at last we saw the signs, in the amber gloaming: rigor mortis was setting in,” Vallejo told reporters this evening.
-He said he had no recollection of the seconds that followed.
-Adrenalin and muscle memory kicked in, and suddenly he was on stage, flanked by a phalanx of paramedics, nurses and specialists at the President Emeritus’ side.
+“Then at last we saw the signs, in the amber gloaming: the signs of rigor mortis setting in,” he told reporters this evening.
+He has no recollection of the seconds that followed.
+Adrenalin and muscle memory kicked in, and suddenly he was up on stage, flanked by a phalanx of paramedics, nurses and specialists at the President Emeritus’ side.